Flickering Multi-Armed Bandits: Performance Guarantees

-Comparing our algorithm's upper bound to this limit, we conclude that our two-phase approach achieves a \textbf{near-optimal exploration cost, matching the lower bound up to logarithmic factors}.
-We also note that the $\Omega(n)$ worst-case traversal time (Lemma \ref{lem:traversal-app}) is fully subsumed by this statistical lower bound, and thus does not represent an additional bottleneck. \end{remark}
+By setting $\delta = 1/T$, we recover a fundamental hardness of $\Omega(n \log(T) / \Delta_{\min}^2)$.
+Thus, our two-phase approach achieves a \textbf{near-optimal exploration cost}, matching the lower bound \textbf{up to logarithmic factors}.
+Furthermore, the $\Omega(n)$ worst-case traversal time (Lemma \ref{lem:traversal-app}) is fully subsumed by this statistical limit and does not represent an additional bottleneck. \end{remark}

 This result brings the analysis full circle.
 While our high-probability analysis necessarily depends on the internal graph parameters used to model the availability constraints, the final \emph{expected} regret depends only on the problem's minimal parameters: the number of arms $n$, the time $T$, and the reward gap $\Gap$.